gpeipman/AspNetCoreMultitenant/docs/labs-01-getting-started.md

 # Multitenant ASP.NET Core Lab 1: Getting started

 This lab is about getting started with multitenant ASP.NET Core solution.
+Web application and environment where it is running need configuring.
+Configuration must be tested to make sure applications builds and runs.
+Last step is trying out something responsive - how application automatically reflects changes in tenants configuration file.

 ## Prerequisites